Uromodulin

-Uromodulin (UMOD), also known as Tamm–Horsfall protein (THP), is a Zona pellucida-like domain-containing glycoprotein that in humans is encoded by the UMOD gene.
+Uromodulin (UMOD),Tamm–Horsfall protein (THP), is a zona pellucida-like domain-containing glycoprotein that in humans is encoded by the UMOD gene.
 Uromodulin is the most abundant protein excreted in ordinary urine.

-Gene

 The human UMOD gene is located on chromosome 16.
 While several transcript variants may exist for this gene, the full-length natures of only two have been described to date.
 These two represent the major variants of this gene and encode the same isoform.

 Protein

 THP is a GPI-anchored glycoprotein.
 It is not derived from blood plasma but is produced by the thick ascending limb of the loop of Henle of the mammalian kidney.
 While the monomeric molecule has a MW of approximately 85 kDa, it is physiologically present in urine in large aggregates of up to several million Da.
 When this protein is concentrated at low pH, it forms a gel.
 Uromodulin represents the most abundant protein in normal human urine (results based on MSMS determinations).
 It is the matrix of urinary casts derived from the secretion of renal tubular cells.